chromaxyz/reflex/docs/IMPLEMENTERS.md

 Prior to adding, upgrading or removing a module make sure to go through the [CHECKLIST](/docs/CHECKLIST.md)

-### Removing modules

-Whilst possible it is not encouraged to remove modules as there could be potential side-effects.

-Ask oneself:

-- Is it strictly necessary to remove this module?
-- Are there possible side effects?

-In order to remove one or more modules call `removeModules()` on the `Installer`s proxy.

 ## Numerical limitations

 - Module id: